oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

     **Note:** `DV_CONFIGURE_STATUS` must be **TRUE**

-5. Now, enable Database Vault
+5. Now, enable Database Vault.
+You should see **PL/SQL procedure successfully completed.**

       ````
       <copy>EXEC DBMS_CLOUD_MACADM.ENABLE_DATABASE_VAULT;</copy>
       ````

-      ````
-      PL/SQL procedure successfully completed.

-      Elapsed: 00:00:00.944
-      ````

 6. You must “restart” the database to complete the Database Vault enabling process

-    - Restart the database from the console by selecting "**Restart**" in "More Actions" drop-list as shown
+    - Restart the database from the console by selecting "**Restart**" in the "More Actions" drop-list and confirm the restart.

        ![](./images/adb-dbv_007.png " ")

-    - Once restart completes, go back to the SQL Worksheet as the `ADMIN` user and verify DV is enabled
+    - Once restart completes, go back to the SQL Worksheet as the `ADMIN` user and verify DV is enabled.

          ````
          <copy>SELECT * FROM DBA_DV_STATUS;</copy>